AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: AFGI Algorithm Design

-\item Apply the Canny edge detection algorithm on $\hat x$ during each backpropagation iteration with two thresholds of 0.8 and 0.9, obtaining a set of edges denoted as $ca_t$.
-As there is a significant gap between $\hat x$ and $x$ in the early stages of iteration, set these two thresholds to be sufficiently large to reduce the impact of non-edge pixels.
-Then, select the middle pixel coordinate $\hat {ca}_{reg}$ from $ca_t$ as the baseline point for $\hat x$.
+\item Apply the canny edge detection algorithm on $\hat x$ during each backpropagation iteration with two thresholds of $\theta_1$ and $\theta_2$, obtaining a set of edges denoted as $ed_t$.
+As there is a significant gap between $\hat x$ and $x$ in the early stage of iterations, set these two thresholds to be sufficiently large to reduce the impact of non-edge pixels.
+Then, select the middle pixel coordinate $\hat {ed}_{reg}$ from $ed_t$ as the baseline point for $\hat x$.